JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

 ## Features:
 * Unit of work + Repository Pattern applied.
 * Basic CRUD Best Practice applied in Controllers and Repository.
-* Pagination is implemented in both repository and controller(for now, only ProductController).
+* Pagination is implemented in both repository and controller(for now, only ProductController support paging).
 * The VehicleController and CustomerController Implemented HATEOAS architecture style in different ways.

-## Roadmap for April, 2018
+## Roadmap for May, 2018
 * More Complex Entity Framework Core examples
 * Refactoring using Design Patterns and Best Practice Principles.
 * After Refactoring, Adding Some Unit Tests.
-* Add a Angular 5 client for api.
+* Complete the Angular 6 client for these APIs.
+* Add MongoDB support.